FinOps plan & execution

 | Benchmarking Benchmarking | Use efficiency metrics to assess value by comparing cloud optimization across departments within the organization or with peer companies in the same industry, inform decision-making, and align FinOps with business objectives. |

-The third is the domain for cloud usage and cost optimization.
+The third is the domain of cloud usage and cost optimization.

-In this area, you measure the usage of running cloud workloads and establish and execute plans to optimize costs.
+In this area, we measure the usage of the cloud workloads being performed and develop and implement strategies to optimize costs.

 | activity | Explanation |